gomorpheus/morpheus-docs/installation/app/3-node-ha/securing-elasticsearch.rst

 Securing Elasticsearch
 ``````````````````````

 #.
-Create the directory structure and generate the needed Certificate Authority (CA) certificate.
+Create the directory structure and generate the needed Certificate Authority (CA) certificate

    .. note::
       The UID/GID ``896`` is used for the ``es-morpheus`` user, which will be configured in the configuration file example.